FSA 5: English Learners in AEDY Programs

 Both the EL Plan and the EL-ILLP outline supports for students identified as English Learners.

-A: A procedure which outlines how and who will contact the service provider in the event that translation, transcription, and/or interpretation services are needed.
-See the provided sample (below) for your use.
+A: This procedure should outline how and who will contact the service provider in the event that translation, transcription, and/or interpretation services are needed.
+Be sure to include the phone number and name of the service provider in the procedure!
+See the provided sample in the resources section above for your use.
+Learn more on PDE's website: Communication with Families: Interpreters, Translators, and Liaisons.